EmilSurk/EyeAlert/README.md

 Contributions to EyeAlert are welcome!
 If you have suggestions for improvements or want to contribute to the code, please feel free to create an issue or submit a pull request.

-## License

-EyeAlert is open-source software licensed under the MIT license.